 “Extended family” takes on a new meaning.

+This is also how genetic siblings can be born to different mothers.
+Take these three Canadian families, for example.
+It’s a complex, interesting story of a new kind of family.
+To simply recap, Family A achieved a successful pregnancy through IVF (that originated from egg and sperm donation).
+There were leftover embryos from the procedure.
+Rather than store those embryos indefinitely or have them destroyed, Family A connected with Beginnings, the largest private adoption agency in Ontario, and chose two adoptive families for their remaining embryos since they felt their family was complete.
+Those two families, Family B and Family C, became pregnant with children who are related to Family A’s child.
+Now, the children of Families A, B, and C are all related.
+They are genetic siblings born to three different mothers.
 Another scenario where genetic siblings are born to two different women is detailed in the Bernaba family’s story.
 After years of struggling to become pregnant with their second child, George and Amy Bernaba chose a surrogate to carry a child for them.
 In the course of evaluating their situation it was decided that eggs fertilized by Mr. Bernaba would be implanted into both Amy and their surrogate, Torry Keay.

 The gift of life presents in many forms.
 When an infertility patient turns to non-biologic options of family building, they dedicate themselves to the purest form of our existence, which is loving for the sake of love, without genetic strings.